ss-acharya/stockscreener/README.md

 <!-- CONTRIBUTING -->
 ## Methods

+The method for this was that I used the language R to write the scripts that take the data in so as to start the report creation.
+I also use the package flextable (in R) as well as R programming so as to create the best of processing to data for reporting and outputting at as a functional report.

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".